- A 404 error (also known as error 404) means that the page can’t be found. Usually, this happens when the URL or its content was deleted or moved.

 Google Webmaster Tools

 Log in to your Google Webmaster Tools account and click on the “Crawl” tab.
 Click on “Crawl Errors” and you’ll see a list of your site’s pages that Google’s crawlers can’t access.
-Google will think that these pages should exist because they were either previously included on your sitemap or existed on your website before.
+Google will think that these web pages should exist because they were either previously included on your sitemap or existed on your website before.

 Google Search Console